albaniolivieri/QuPDE/README.md

 # QuPDE
-QuPDE is a Python library that finds an optimal and monomial quadratic transformation (quadratization) for nonquadratic PDEs using Sympy.
-QuPDE handles one-dimensional PDEs that are polynomial or rational.
+QuPDE is a Python library that finds a quadratic transformation (quadratization) for nonquadratic PDEs built using Sympy objects.
+QuPDE handles spatially one-dimensional PDEs that are polynomial or rational.

 ## Table of Contents